yxj0312/docs/Design Patterns in PHP/Ep1 The Decorator Pattern.md

 echo(new OilChange(new BasicInspection()))->getCost();
 ```

-> Fazit:
+> Tips:

 - You have your core service: BasicInspection
 - And then you have your decorator that you force to implement the same contract: OilChange
-- The deorator must accept the constructor, some instances or implementation of that some contract: CarService
+- The decorator must accept the constructor, some instances or implementation of that some contract: CarService
-- This allows us to build up this object in run time rather than falling back to something like heritance.
+- This allows us to build up this object in run time rather than falling back to something like inheritance.

 ```php